macelik/NicheNet_Omnipath/05_ligandActivityAnalysis_SARS-CoV-2.md

 So, we will now infer the predicted ligand-receptor interactions of the top-ranked ligands and visualize these in a heatmap.
+********
+best_upstream_ligands=top 12 based on pearson value

+**weighted network:** building two different networks (a directed weighted ligand-signaling network and a directed weighted gene regulatory network) to model protein-protein interactions and gene regulatory interactions, respectively.
+The weight of an edge between two nodes in the network represents the amount of evidence that the source node signals to the target node.
+The networks are built by aggregating the data from multiple sources, and the weights of the edges are calculated based on the contribution of each data source to the model's performance.
+This process allows for noisy, non-informative data sources to be removed from the model.
+The weights of the data sources are determined using a multi-objective optimization method to maximize the performance of the model.
+********
 ``` r
 ## get the ligand-receptor network of the top-ranked ligands
 lr_network_top <- lr_network %>%